suminohh/content-ops-starter/content/pages/index.md

     text: >
       Trained as an industrial designer, I am a product manager for a performance marketing agency in Atlanta.
-While my 9-to-5 is focused on optimizing workflows for ad ops and improving attribution, I also scratch my creative itch through painting, gardening, writing, and dreaming up my next home project.
+While my 9-to-5 is focused on optimizing workflows for ad ops and improving attribution management, I also scratch my creative itch through painting, gardening, writing, and dreaming up my next home project.
     colors: bg-neutral-fg-dark
     styles: